Philip Pye-Smith

 Philip Henry Pye-Smith FRS FRCP (30 August 1839 – 23 May 1914) was an English physician, medical scientist and educator.
 His interest was physiology, specialising in skin diseases.

 Life

 Philip Pye-Smith was born in 1839 at Billiter Square, London EC3, England, the son of Ebenezer and Mary Anne Pye-Smith.
 He was educated at Mill Hill School and University College London before pursuing a medical career at Guy's Hospital and University of London.

-In 1894 he married Emily Gertrude Foulger (1860-1923), the daughter of Arthur Foulger and Martha Barclay, founder of Walthamstow Hall, an independent girls school.
+In 1894 he married Emily Gertrude Foulger (1860–1923), the daughter of Arthur Foulger and Martha Barclay.

 Pye-Smith died in 1914 and was buried in the family tomb at Abney Park Cemetery, Stoke Newington in north-east London.
 The tomb lies on the east side of the main southern path known as Dr Watt's Walk.
 His wife, Emily Gertrude Pye-Smith lies with him.
 The grave also commemorates the loss of their only child, Lieutenant Phillip Howson Guy Pye-Smith of The King's (Liverpool Regiment), who was killed during the Battle of Arras on 15 May 1917.